hspotlight/metro-fare/README.md

 ## Functionality overview

 The application is a Thailand, specifically Bangkok, mass transit system map called "Metro Fare".
-It uses openstreetmap to show the map and uses graph theory to find the paths from 2 different stations
+It uses OpenStreetMap to show the map and uses graph theory to find the paths from 2 different stations

 This project is also focus on testing which contains fare amount of tests that you can follow this test practices for learning purposes